NEW VERSION RELEASED! Webix 11 Read More Core Updates, Extended Functionalities in SpreadSheet and File Manager and more

 Vanilla JS vs Framework: When To Consider Using JavaScript Libraries

-As Javascript developers, we often honor the facility and lightweight nature of Vanilla JS.
+As developers, we often honor the facility and lightweight nature of Vanilla JS.
 It guarantees a clean and simple approach to developing web apps with no overhead of frameworks.
 However, when the developed application complexity is constantly growing, using Vanilla JavaScript can remind you of Sisyphean labor.
-Let’s explore what Vanilla JS is and discuss when it might be beneficial to consider using Javascript libraries like Webix UI.
+Let’s explore what Vanilla JS is and discuss when it might be beneficial to consider using UI libraries like Webix.

 What is Vanilla JavaScript?